SSyncropel Docs

 wf.msc

-Accept the firewall prompt (or add a rule manually — see Windows notes).
+Accept the firewall prompt (or add an inbound rule manually for spl.exe in wf.msc).
 The install proceeds once the binary is allowed to bind.

 where.exe spl returns nothing after install